top of page

 • If you are in an area with high levels of metal, chemical, or nitrate contamination, Reverse Osmosis is the gold standard for achieving pure drinking water.

-• If you are plagued with visible particles of sand, rust or sediment, it's advisable to use a Sediment Filter as a pre-filter to a Carbon or Reserve Osmosis filter.
+• If you are plagued with visible particles of sand, rust, or sediment, it's advisable to use a Sediment Filter as a pre-filter to a Carbon or Reverse Osmosis filter.

-• If you have a private drinking water source and you are in a poor water quality, the best solution is a multi-stage water filtration system that combines a simple sediment filter to remove visible particles, a water softener to remove limescale, and an Reverse Osmosis as the final stage to give you 90-99% pure drinking and cooking water.
+• If you have a private drinking water source and experience poor water quality, the best solution is a multi-stage water filtration system.
+This combines a simple sediment filter to remove visible particles, a water softener to remove limescale, and a Reverse Osmosis system as the final stage to provide 90-99% pure drinking and cooking water.

 And Finally

 In Almeria, no two homes have the same issues with water.
-Even neighbours can receive water from different water sources and have different testing results.
-Sediment, Carbon, and RO filters all serve different purposes, from improve taste and smell to producing almost pure water.
-The key is using the right filter technology for your water quality and the starting point is a water test to help you choose the right system for your circumstances.
+Even neighbors can receive water from different sources and have different testing results.
+Sediment, Carbon, and RO filters all serve different purposes, from improving taste and smell to producing almost pure water.
+The key is using the right filter technology for your water quality.
+The starting point is a water test to help you choose the right system for your circumstances.

 Comments